databricks/databricks-sdk-java/README.md

 ### Default authentication flow

-If you run the [Databricks Terraform Provider](https://registry.terraform.io/providers/databrickslabs/databricks/latest), the [Databricks SDK for Go](https://github.com/databricks/databricks-sdk-go), the [Databricks CLI](https://docs.databricks.com/dev-tools/cli/index.html), or applications that target the Databricks SDKs for other languages, most likely they will all interoperate nicely together.
+If you run the [Databricks Terraform Provider](https://registry.terraform.io/providers/databrickslabs/databricks/latest), the [Databricks SDK for Go](https://github.com/databricks/databricks-sdk-go), the [Databricks SDK for Python](https://github.com/databricks/databricks-sdk-py), the [Databricks CLI](https://docs.databricks.com/dev-tools/cli/index.html), or applications that target the Databricks SDKs for other languages, most likely they will all interoperate nicely together.
 By default, the Databricks SDK for Java tries the following [authentication](https://docs.databricks.com/dev-tools/auth.html) methods, in the following order, until it succeeds:

 1. [Databricks native authentication](#databricks-native-authentication)
 2. [Azure native authentication](#azure-native-authentication)